-<status type="Error" code="Logoff" message="UserSessionID not found" />
+<status type="Error" code="Logout" message="UserSessionID not found" />

 </data>

 Token ID to be checked in each user API as per below logic.

 For any API, token ID is mandatory.
 If token ID is missing, then return error

 Also validate the token ID, check currenttime-login_time< 30 min value.
 If not so, then return error “Invalid Token ID” and delete the entry from table.